 This takes places each Wednesday and Thursday.
 Each week, different children in each class prepare and lead their class in worship.
 The children are guided by adults to prepare for this.

-Each Tuesday morning, the children from Reception to Year 2 gather together to sing songs of praise to God and practise hymns and songs that we use for our assemblies and Masses.
+Each Tuesday morning, the children from Reception to Year 2 gather together to hear the word and sing songs of praise to God.
+They practise hymns and songs that we use for our assemblies and Masses.

 Each Monday morning, the children from Reception to Year 2 gather together for our Gospel assembly that is led by the Headteacher.
 The theme of this assembly is determined by the Liturgical calendar and the Gospel.

 Each Friday the whole school community comes together for a time of celebration and collective worship.
 We celebrate the achievements of the school with our Star of the Week certificates being distributed alongside house points and attendance awards.
 We end each week together by thanking God for all He has done to help us achieve and learn.

 Throughout the year we have the joy of celebrating the Sacrament of the Eucharist in St Mary & St Andrew Church in Dollis Hill.
 Children help to prepare and lead the Mass through reading and bringing up the gifts.
 On different occasions families are invited to join us for Mass.
 Children attend the parish mass on the Feast Day of their class Saint.

 Throughout the year, to mark important events in the Church’s liturgical year, we hold special Liturgies.